Head, School of Fashion

 • BA (International Business Management), Panamericana University, Mexico

-Prior to joining LASALLE, Circe held senior arts management roles at the British Council, working on collaborations and co-productions with artists and designers such as Damien Hirst, Mona Hatoum, Peter Greenaway, Dai Rees, Jimmy Choo and Vivienne Westwood.
+Prior to joining LASALLE, Dr Henestrosa held senior arts management roles at the British Council, developing international collaborations and co-productions with artists and designers including Damien Hirst, Mona Hatoum, Peter Greenaway, Dai Rees, Jimmy Choo and Vivienne Westwood.

 Exhibitions